dennis84/translator/roadmap.md

 # Milestone: 1.0
 - (%) Update entries with filter if adding or changing a translation
 - (!)
 Github sync schema
 - (!)
-Add creadtedAt to translations
+Security (Auth)
 - (!)
-Modile version
+Project token must be only visible for admins
 - (!)
-Security (Auth)
+Project edit is only visible/possible for admins

 # Milestone: 1.1
-- ($) Prevent for js object zombies.
-Make a view renderer which removes the current views before render the new one.
 - (!)
 Paginate translations (infinite scroll)

 # Milestone: 1.x